The Right to Financial Privacy Act prohibits financial institutions from disclosing bank records or account information without:

 Most financial institutions will not release information without one of the above listed authorizations or without the customers consent.

 More often than not, private investigators do not have the legal authority to access information such as bank or investment accounts.
 There is no comprehensive database of bank accounts in the United States and identifying undisclosed or hidden accounts is not an easy task.
 A seasoned private investigator may be able to identify accounts linked to an individual through interviews, public records searches, or other legitimate investigative techniques.
 Once accounts are identified, legally obtaining specific account information is nearly impossible without a court order or the consent of the account holder.

-There are many private investigators who claim that they have the ability to obtain bank records, account information, account details and other financial information.
+There are private investigators and online businesses who claim that they have the ability to obtain bank accounts and other financial information.
 While this may be true, obtaining this information without specific authority is against federal and state statutes.